jackdoe/ai-to-duck/README.md

 LinkedIn has been going absolutely crazy, literally every post has the word AI in it.

+> Is Agentic 🦆 the next big thing in B2B Marketing?
+Well, maybe.

 ![linkedin](screenshots/linkedin.png)

 And this is how this readme looks with the extension: